Download the complete CAT exam syllabus for Quant, VARC and LRDI sections.

-You can start your CAT 2023 Preparation today.
-Download the CAT syllabus 2023 PDF by clicking the link below 👇Â
+Download the latest CAT syllabus PDF by clicking the link below 👇

 There will be three sections:

-The below table shows the exam pattern for CAT 2023 (the following pattern is based on the previous year's exam pattern):
+The below table shows the exam pattern expected for CAT 2023 (the following pattern is based on the previous year's exam pattern):

-SECTION | DURATION | Number of questions (Expected) |
+SECTION | DURATION | NUMBER OF QUESTIONS [Expected] |

 ---|---|---|

-Verbal Ability | 40 minutes | 24 |
+Verbal Ability and Reading Comprehension | 40 minutes | 24 |

 Data Interpretation and Logical Reasoning | 40 minutes | 20 |